Tahini: Egypt

-In Egypt, tehina (طحينة), is a fundamental component of the country's cuisine, serving as an ingredient, a condiment, and a dipping sauce.
+In Egypt, tehina is a fundamental component of the country's cuisine, serving as an ingredient, a condiment, and a dipping sauce.
 Derived from toasted, hulled sesame seeds ground into a creamy paste, tehina boasts a rich, nutty flavor with a slightly bitter undertone.

 In Egyptian culinary traditions, tehina is often made by blending it with lemon juice, garlic, and water, resulting in a smooth, ivory-colored condiment.
 This sauce is commonly seasoned with salt and cumin to enhance its flavor.
 The consistency can be adjusted by varying the amount of water, making it suitable as a dip, dressing, or accompaniment to various dishes.

 Tehina sauce holds a prominent place in Egyptian cuisine, frequently accompanying dishes such as ta'miya, ful medames and grilled meats like kofta.
 Its creamy texture and tangy profile complement the robust flavors of most foods, making it a staple on Egyptian dining tables.

 Greece

-In Greece, tahini (ταχίνι) is used as a spread on bread either alone or topped with honey or jam.
+In Greece, tahini is used as a spread on bread either alone or topped with honey or jam.
 Jars of tahini ready-mixed with honey or cocoa are available in the breakfast food aisles of Greek supermarkets.

 Iran

-In Iran, tahini is called ardeh (ارده) in Persian.
-It is used to make halvardeh (حلوا ارده), a kind of halva made of tahini, sugar, egg whites, and other ingredients.
+In Iran, tahini is called ardeh in Persian.
+It is used to make halvardeh, a kind of halva made of tahini, sugar, egg whites, and other ingredients.
 It is also eaten during breakfast, usually with an accompanying sweet substance, such as grape syrup, date syrup, honey, or jam.
 Ardeh and halvardeh are among the souvenirs of the Iranian cities of Yazd and Ardakan.

 Iraq

-In Iraq, tahini is known as rashi (راشي), and is mixed with date syrup (rub) to make a sweet dessert usually eaten with bread.
+In Iraq, tahini is known as rashi, and is mixed with date syrup (rub) to make a sweet dessert usually eaten with bread.

 Israel

-In Israel, tahini (טחינה ṭḥina) is a staple foodstuff.
+In Israel, tahini (ṭḥina) is a staple foodstuff.
 It is served as a dip with flat bread or pita, a topping for many foods such as falafel, sabich, Jerusalem mixed grill and shawarma, and as an ingredient in various spreads.
 It is also used as a sauce for meat and fish, and in sweet desserts like halva, halva ice cream and tahini cookies.
 It is also served baked in the oven with kufta made of lamb or beef with spices and herbs, or with a whole fish in the coastal areas and the Sea of Galilee.

 Levant

-In the Levant, tahini (ṭḥine) is a staple food and is used in various spreads and culinary preparations.
+In the Levant, tahini is a staple food and is used in various spreads and culinary preparations.
 It is the main ingredient of the Ṭaraṭor (sauce) which is used with falafel and shawarma.
 It is also used as a sauce for meat and fish.
 It is an ingredient in a seafood dish called ṣiyadiyeh.